Motorcycle exhibition

 Moto Guazzoni was founded in Milan in 1935 by Aldo Guazzoni, an experienced mechanic, engineer and motorcycle dealer, and operated as a manufacturer of mopeds and motorcycles until the late 1970s

-However, Guazzoni turned back to oil burners and developed a variety of powerful racing engines with small displacement, including a particularly fast tenth of a liter two-stroke racing engine that completely dominated the competition at Monza in '55 and '56 and reportedly set between 20 and 30 world records set up.
-In 1960, the crisis in the motorcycle market overwhelmed many Italian companies such as Bianchi, Parilla and Rumi.
+In the mid-1950s, Guazzoni introduced a 200cc four-stroke engine with an overhead camshaft.
+However, Guazzoni returned to oil-burning engines and developed a variety of powerful small-displacement racing engines, including a particularly fast 1/10-liter two-stroke racing engine that completely dominated the competition at Monza in 1955 and 1956, reportedly setting between 20 and 30 world records.

 DON’T MISS ANYTHING ANYMORE?